SQLAlchemy 2.0 Documentation

 methods on an

-Oracle version prior to 12c, the following notes apply:
+Oracle Database version prior to 12c, the following notes apply:

 SQLAlchemy currently makes use of ROWNUM to achieve LIMIT/OFFSET; the exact methodology is taken from https://blogs.oracle.com/oraclemagazine/on-rownum-and-limiting-results .